natthasath/docker-solr/README.md

 # 🎉 Docker Solr

-Apache Solr is an extremely powerful, open source enterprise search platform built on Apache Lucene.
-It is highly reliable and flexible, scalable, and designed to add value very quickly after launch.
+Solr is an open-source enterprise search platform, used for full-text search, faceted search, and real-time indexing of documents.
+It is built on Apache Lucene.

 ![version](https://img.shields.io/badge/version-1.0-blue)
 ![rating](https://img.shields.io/badge/rating-★★★★★-yellow)